stickgrinder/doctrine2-spark/README.markdown

     $ tools/doctrine COMMAND PARAMS

-Remember that your model entities will have to be placed in `application/models` directory, while generated proxies will be put in `application/models/proxies` directory.
+Remember that the entities in your model must reside in the `application/models` directory, while the generated proxies will be in `application/models/proxies` directory.

 ## Known bugs and roadmap

-There is no known bugs so far, but some feature is missing from a "standard" `application/libraries`-based installation.
+There are no known bugs so far, but some features are missing in order to get to a "standard" `application/libraries`-based installation.

-* Autoloading of Doctrine library doesn't works out of the box.
-You should manually load the spark every time you need it.
-You could always do this in your controller constructor, so that you avoid too much code duplication.
+* Autoloading of Doctrine library doesn't work out of the box.
+You should manually load the Spark every time you need it.
+You might think aboutdoing such thing in your controller constructor, in order to avoid code duplication.
-* You could think about implementing MY_Controller to extend standard controller and load the Entity Manager in all of the controllers without explicitly loading the spark; I tried but this doesn't work, since MY_Loader (that is how sparks extends CI loading mechanism) is loaded *after* MY_Controller, so `$this->load->spark()` is unavailable at this stage.
-I also tried with a `post_controller_constructor` hook but: 1) something didn't work and 2) this is an awful workaround and the right way is to getting sparks autoloading functionality to work as intended.
+* You could think about implementing MY_Controller to extend standard controller and load the Entity Manager in every controller without explicitly loading the spark; I tried but this doesn't work, since MY_Loader (that is how sparks extends CI loading mechanism) is loaded *after* MY_Controller, so `$this->load->spark()` is unavailable at this stage.
+I also tried with a `post_controller_constructor` hook but: 1) something didn't work and 2) this is an awful workaround and the right way is to getting Sparks autoloading functionality to work as intended.
 This will therefore be addressed in a future release.
-* I'd like to have the Entity Manager automatically available in all controllers via `$this->em` if Doctrine2 spark is autoloaded, but I'll have to solve previous point, obviously.
+* I'd like to have the Entity Manager automatically available in all controllers via `$this->em` if Doctrine2 Spark is autoloaded, but I'll have to solve previous point, obviously.

-If you could find solutions to above problems, please contact me or send a pull request on GitHub project page:
+If you're able to find a solution for the problems above, please contact me or send a pull request on GitHub project page:
 [https://github.com/stickgrinder/doctrine2-spark](https://github.com/stickgrinder/doctrine2-spark)

 ## Resources and further readings: